 While there are no guarantees, sticking to these tips from Dr. Lee can help you avoid those common popping pitfalls.

-- Use cotton and alcohol to clean the treatment area and to disinfect what you are using to extract the pimple, like this medical grade comedone extractor.
+Wash your hands and wash the affected area with warm water and a gentle face wash, like SLMD Salicylic Acid Cleanser.
+Use cotton and alcohol to clean the treatment area and to disinfect what you are using to extract the pimple, like our stainless steel, medical grade Comedone Extractor.

-- Place the preferred loop over the pimple and apply slow, even pressure to push contents of the pimple out.
-If the pimple is not popping, don’t keep trying to force it.
-Continuous pushing and squeezing will only irritate your skin more!
+Place the preferred loop of your sterilized comedone extractor over the pimple and apply slow, even pressure to push the contents of the pimple out.
+If you don’t have an extractor, try wrapping your sanitized fingertips in clean tissue.